 And as those dividends begin pouring in, if Nicole’s smart, she’ll use what’s called a dividend reinvestment program (DRIP).
 This is a great way boost the number of shares she owns while naturally increasing future dividend payouts.

 All she needs to do is let her brokerage know that she’d like to activate a DRIP, and her dividend will be reinvested in dividend-paying stocks.
 Each and every new share bought will also pay its own dividend.
 Over the course of a couple of decades, this can amount to a serious boost in Nicole’s retirement account.
 And it’s an almost-surefire way to make money trading stocks.

 Now That You Know How to Make Money Trading Stocks…

-Honestly, these are just a couple of examples.
+Honestly, the examples above are just a starting point.
 If you’d like to learn other investing strategies, we highly recommend signing up for our free e-letter.
 Whether you’re new or already an experienced investor, you’ll find useful tips and research from market experts.
 They cover a wide range of investing topics.

 Combining various strategies within a diversified portfolio is one of the greatest ways to increase your wealth and ensure you have enough money to retire.
 And if you do it right, you might just get to retirement sooner than you think.

 Read Next: The Five Best Stock Trading Courses for Learning at Home

 Matthew Makowski is a senior research analyst and writer at Investment U. He has been studying and writing about the markets for 20 years.
 Equally comfortable identifying value stocks as he is discounts in the crypto markets, Matthew began mining Bitcoin in 2011 and has since honed his focus on the cryptocurrency markets as a whole.
 He is a graduate of Rutgers University and lives in Colorado with his dogs Dorito and Pretzel.